Rijzzz/NotEnoughCalculator/README.md

 ## Why This Mod?

-[NEU (NotEnoughUpdates)](https://modrinth.com/mod/notenoughupdates) is one of the most popular Hypixel Skyblock mods, and its calculator feature was incredibly useful.
-However, NEU isn't available for newer Minecraft versions, leaving players without this essential tool.

-**Not Enough Calculator** solves this problem by bringing NEU-style calculator functionality to newer Minecraft versions.
-It hooks into [Roughly Enough Items (REI)](https://modrinth.com/mod/rei) when installed, or provides its own standalone search bar when REI is not present.
+[NEU (NotEnoughUpdates)](https://modrinth.com/mod/notenoughupdates) had a great calculator built into its search bar.
+NEU doesn't exist for newer Minecraft versions though, so this mod fills that gap.
+Works with [Roughly Enough Items (REI)](https://modrinth.com/mod/rei) if you have it, or runs standalone if you don't.

 ---

 ## Credits

-Special thanks to **[NotEnoughUpdates (NEU)](https://modrinth.com/mod/notenoughupdates)** for the original calculator inspiration!
-This mod brings the beloved NEU calculator experience to newer Minecraft versions.
+Original calculator concept from **[NotEnoughUpdates (NEU)](https://modrinth.com/mod/notenoughupdates)**.
+This mod recreates that for newer versions.

 ---